MicrosoftDocs/win32/desktop-src/dxcore/dxcore-adapter-attribute-guids.md

 # DXCore adapter attribute GUIDs

-> [!NOTE]
-> **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.**

-> [!IMPORTANT]
-> The feature described in this topic is available in pre-release versions of the [Windows 10 Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).

-The following adapter attribute GUIDs are declared in `dxcore_interface.h`, and are used with the [IDXCoreAdapterFactory::CreateAdapterList](/windows/win32/dxcore/dxcore_interface/nf-dxcore_interface-idxcoreadapterfactory-createadapterlist) and [IDXCoreAdapter::IsAttributeSupported](/windows/win32/dxcore/dxcore_interface/nf-dxcore_interface-idxcoreadapter-isattributesupported) methods.
+The following adapter attribute GUIDs are declared in `dxcore_interface.h`, and are used with the [IDXCoreAdapterFactory::CreateAdapterList](/windows/win32/api/dxcore_interface/nf-dxcore_interface-idxcoreadapterfactory-createadapterlist) and [IDXCoreAdapter::IsAttributeSupported](/windows/win32/api/dxcore_interface/nf-dxcore_interface-idxcoreadapter-isattributesupported) methods.
 For any given adapter, one or more of the attributes could apply.

 | GUID | Value |
 |-|-|